AkarshYash/DDoS-Attack-Detection-By-Using-Machine-Learning/README.md

-Here are 7-8 potential use cases for your DDoS detection and prevention system:

 ### 1. **Real-Time Network Traffic Monitoring**
    - **Use Case:** Continuously monitor network traffic for signs of abnormal patterns or malicious activity.